hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Blockchain Config**

 The `ethereum` and `fabric` plugins both have a new child key for `fireflyContract`.
-This is an array of objects with an `address` or `chaincode`, and optionally `fromBlock` and `toBlock` numbers.
-If a `toBlock` is specified, events past that block will be ignored, and all event stream listeners will be moved to the next contract in the array.
-This enables migration from one version of the FireFly contract to a new one.
+This is an array of objects with an `address` (for Ethereum) or `chaincode` (for Fabric), and optionally a `fromBlock` number.
+By default, the blockchain plugin will interact with the first contract in the list.

+A new `/network/migrate` API will send a blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.

-The old `ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode` keys are
+The old `ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode` config keys are
 deprecated in favor of the new ones detailed above.

 **Namespace Config**